zephyrproject-rtos/zephyr/doc/guides/porting/board_porting.rst

 available on the board that differentiates the board with additional interfaces and features not available in the SoC.

+A board port on Zephyr typically consists of two parts:

+- A hardware description (usually done by device tree), which specifies embedded SoC reference, connectors and any other hardware components such as LEDs, buttons, sensors or communication peripherals (USB, BLE controller, ..).

+- A software configuration (done using Kconfig) of features and peripheral drivers.
+This default board configuration is subordinated to features activation which is application responsibility.
+Though, it should also enable a minimal set of features common to many applications and to applicable project-provided :ref:`samples-and-demos`.

 .. _default_board_configuration:

 Default board configuration